IanBrettell/pilot_paper/NOTES.md

 * Choose subset of states re: time and spatial dependence, then DGE

-* Variance explained: inverse-normalise proportion of time spent in each state, then use additive model (state ~ quadrant + time).
+* Variance explained: inverse-normalise proportion of time spent in each state, then use additive model (e.g. state ~ quadrant + time).
 Run separately on assays.

 * Discussion: